gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --layoutCode VALUE           Layout Code (optional)
         --iconPath VALUE             Logo (optional)
-        --config VALUE               Config (optional) - JSON or YAML --blueprint VALUE            Blueprint (optional) - Choose a blueprint to apply to the catalog item.
+        --config VALUE               Config (optional) - JSON or YAML --workflowConfig VALUE       Config (optional) - Enter configuration for the Workflow --blueprint VALUE            Blueprint (optional) - Choose a blueprint to apply to the catalog item.
         --appSpec VALUE              App Spec (optional) - Enter a spec in the for the App, the Scribe YAML format --workflow VALUE             Workflow (optional) - Enter a spec in the for the App, the Scribe YAML format